Cardinal Health, Inc. research snapshot

 Base case

-More likely if fiscal 2026 guidance is achieved, EPS grows at a mid-single-digit rate after the strong reset, share repurchases continue, free cash flow remains healthy, and the market values CAH near 20x forward earnings.
+More likely if fiscal 2026 guidance is achieved, EPS grows at a mid-single-digit rate after the strong reset, share repurchases continue, free cash flow remains healthy, and the market values CAH near 18x to 20x forward earnings.

 Bearish case